 Ying told us she had an 8 week old kitten at her house, and that’s all Milana needed to hear to be really excited to go there!
 Sure enough, as soon as we arrived, the kitten came out to say hi.
 Milana was entertained the rest of the day there and keeps asking to go back!

 On to the cooking.
 Since only fresh ingredients are used, nothing is canned or jarred.
 Even the coconut milk was made fresh just before cooking!
 Ying has a coconut tree in her yard, and her dad shaved them down to make pulp.
 Then, the students squeezed the pulp to get milk out.
 The prep work takes a lot of time, but is so worth it!
 To see some videos from the cooking class, click here, here and here.

 And the final products:

 As we were leaving, this is how we found the kitten.
 I guess a 4 year old is no match for a kitten!
 This is a must do in Koh Samui, don’t miss an amazing experience!

 We were only in Samui for 3 nights, but it was perfect.
 We were deciding between Phuket and Koh Samui and are so glad to have chosen here!
 Great little island, friendly people and great for kids.
+We wanted something not so Westernized like Phuket or Chiang Mai with tons of American tourists and residents so Koh Samui was perfect.
 At the airport on our way back to Bangkok, they had this little play area.
 Kids are definitely not forgotten around here!